Is this the end of celebrity fragrances?

-That was certainly the case when I met up with my friend Kerrie the other week and asked why she smelled of bliss on toast.
+That was certainly the case when I met up with my friend Kerrie the other week and asked what the sweet-smelling scent that surrounded her was.

 "Midnight Fantasy by Britney Spears," she replied.

-Now, I obviously appreciate Britney as pop royalty, but I was surprised such an arresting scent would have a celebrity's name attached to it.
+Now, we can all obviously appreciate Britney as pop royalty, but I was surprised such an arresting scent would have a celebrity's name attached to it.

 Not long ago, fragrances were associated with well-established, fashionable names such as Ralph Lauren or couture brands like Chanel.

 But the number of celebrity perfumes on the market has rocketed in the last decade.

 "Glow changed everything," says Chandler Burr, the former scent critic for the New York Times and author of several books on the subject.

 He credits Lopez's first fragrance, which was released in 2002, with triggering a deluge of deodorants.

 "Elizabeth Taylor was one of the first [to have her own scent], but Glow kicked the whole thing into overdrive," he says.

 Lopez had sparked what Jezebel brilliantly described as the "scentocalpyse".